aik9508/aik9508.github.io/_includes/publications_cv.md

 *  J3. **Ke Wang**\*, Jingyi Chen, Amin Kiaghadi and Clint Dawson "[A New Algorithm for Land-Cover Classification Using PolSAR and InSAR Data and Its Application to Surface Roughness Mapping Along the Gulf Coast](https://10.1109/TGRS.2021.3083492)," IEEE Transactions on Geoscience and Remote Sensing, 2022.

-*  J2. **Ke Wang**\* and Jingyi Chen\* "[Accurate Persistent Scatterer Identification Based on Phase Similarity of Radar Pixels](https://10.1109/TGRS.2022.3210868)," IEEE Transactions on Geoscience and Remote Sensing, 2022.
+*  J2. **Ke Wang**\*, and Jingyi Chen\* "[Accurate Persistent Scatterer Identification Based on Phase Similarity of Radar Pixels](https://10.1109/TGRS.2022.3210868)," IEEE Transactions on Geoscience and Remote Sensing, 2022.

 *  J1.
 Sijia Lyu, **Ke Wang**, Zhentong Zhang, Annaïg Pedrono, Chao Sun and Dominique Legendre\* "[A hybrid VOF-IBM method for the simulation of freezing liquid films and freezing drops](https://doi.org/10.1016/j.jcp.2021.110160)," Journal of Computational Physics, 2021.